-The Campbell contest would be a good option for Garcia, financially, Although Al Haymon is yet to give an indication he’s willing to work with Eddie Hearn on DAZN.
+The Campbell contest would be a good option for Garcia financially, Although Al Haymon is yet to indicate he’s willing to work with Eddie Hearn on DAZN.

 It may turn out that Garcia will give up all his titles at the lower weights after dropping the IBF strap at 140 recently.
 Ivan Baranchyk picked up that championship as recently as Saturday.

 The WBC title remains the only one left in Garcia’s possession, meaning a loss against Spence would put Campbell firmly in the frame for the summer of next year.

 Should Garcia pull off a victory against Spence, Campbell would almost certainly be left to fight over the vacant belt with the next contender in line.